-An enrollment advisor at University of Phoenix since 2004, Sorenson is also a graduate of the University’s MBA program and serves as director of events for the fledgling Phoenix Alumni Chapter.
+An enrollment representative at University of Phoenix since 2004, Sorenson is also a graduate of the University’s MBA program and serves as director of events for the fledgling Phoenix Alumni Chapter.

 But this single mother’s efforts go far beyond University-backed events.
 She personally raised several thousand dollars for a range of causes, including an injured co-worker, breast cancer awareness, and football camp for the son of another co-worker.

 She’s always on the lookout for ways to support her other passion — rescued boxers.
 She says she has fostered more dogs than she can count, always focusing on preparing them for their “forever homes.”
 Along the way, she kept three for herself.

 No matter the cause, Sorenson’s fundraising parties regularly feature a raffle, items for sale and a silent auction.
 Prizes are usually donated or handmade, and winners might go home with a bottle of wine, a hotel stay or even a pair of 4-inch heels from her private inventory of colorful, inexpensive shoes.